-You can contribute between \$120 and \$5,000 a year on a before-tax basis to reimburse yourself for eligible out-of-pocket dental, vision, and preventive care medical expenses.
+You can contribute between \$120 and \$2,500 a year on a before tax basis to reimburse you for eligible outof-pocket dental, vision, and preventive care medical expenses.
 Contributions are taken each pay period before federal and, in most locations, state and local taxes are withheld.